2021-22 SPED Para Educator/Personal Care - Wildfire ES - Revised

 Location: Wildfire Elementary School

 9 Months; 6.5 Hours per Day

-NOTE: This posting is paired with a .75 AM/PM Duty Aide position.
-Please also apply for job posting 14506.
+*This position is in combination with the .75 hour Duty Aide position.
+Please also apply to job posting number 14355.

 The job of Para Educator - Personal Care is done for the purpose/s of providing support to the instructional program with specific responsibility for working with special need students one-on-one; following educational and specific behavioral plans; and reporting students' daily activities.

 This job reports to Teacher and/or Site Administrator

 Adapts classroom activities, assignments and/or materials under the direction of the supervising teacher for the purpose of supporting and reinforcing classroom objectives.

 Assists medically fragile, physically disabled, or developmentally delayed students (e.g. diapering, tube feeding, etc.) for the purpose of maintaining students' personal hygiene.